aws/aws-application-networking-k8s/docs/guides/drift-detection.md

 ### Controller coverage

 Drift detection applies to all controllers that use the shared `HandleReconcileError` function.
 The route controller provides the most comprehensive coverage, reconciling services, listeners, rules, target groups, targets, and service network associations on each pass.
-The access log policy controller also benefits, restoring access log subscriptions.
+The access log policy controller restores access log subscriptions.
+The IAM auth policy controller restores deleted auth policies and re-applies the `AWS_IAM` auth type if reverted.
+The VPC association policy controller recreates the VPC association if deleted and reverts security-group drift.

 The gateway controller receives periodic requeues but only verifies service network existence — it does not create or modify service networks.

-The IAM auth policy and VPC association policy controllers use a different reconciliation path and are not currently covered.
+### Policy controllers and target-resource lifecycle

+Drift detection on the IAM auth policy and VPC association policy controllers operates on the policy-managed Lattice resource (auth policy, SNVA).
+It does not extend to the underlying service network or service that the policy targets — those are owned by other controllers or by the user.
+If the target resource is deleted out-of-band, the policy controller will surface a status condition rather than recreate the target.